KiranDatta16/AtliQ-Hospitality-Analysis/README.md

 3. CANCELLATIONS:

   Direct offline channel exhibit the lowest cancellation percentage among all booking platforms.
-AtliQ Grand should prioritize transparently listing its amenities and policies or
-consider partnering with a more suitable booking platform.
+AtliQ Grand should prioritize transparently listing its amenities and policies or consider partnering with a more suitable booking platform.

   Elite Category tops the cancellations amongst the room classes (12,357).

   Mumbai, despite being the highest revenue-generating city at 668 million INR, also exhibits the highest cancellation rates (10,754).
-Atliq Grands should reassess its business   x approach in Mumbai to mitigate this issue.
+Atliq Grands should reassess its business approach in Mumbai to mitigate this issue.

   This shows a gap between AtliQ Grand’s service and consumer expectations.

   Atliq Palace has the highest cancellations amongst the properties (5949), while Atliq Seasons has the least at 987.

 ------------------------------------------